 In recent years, the smartphone market has witnessed a rapid expansion, and its momentum seems unstoppable.
 Its accelerated growth is brought on due to the diverse range of applications.
 An unspecified large number of key functions of mobile phones that were once not accessible due to security restrictions on conventional mobile phones have been made open to smartphone applications.
-Subsequently, the availability of varied applications that were once closed to conventional mobile phones more attractive.
+Subsequently, the availability of varied applications that were once closed to conventional mobile phones is what makes smartphones more attractive.